browserengineering/book/book/styles.md

 Inheriting font size comes with a twist.
-Web pages can use percentages as font sizes: `h1 { font-size: 150% }` makes headings 50% bigger than surrounding text.
+Web pages can use percentages as font sizes: `h1 { font-size: 150% }` makes headings 50% bigger than the surrounding text.
 But what if you had, say, a `code` element inside an `h1` tag---would that inherit the `150%` value for `font-size`?
 Surely it shouldn't be another 50% bigger than the rest of the heading text?

-So, in fact, browsers resolve font size percentages to absolute pixel units before those values are inherited; it's called a "computed style".\index{computed style}[^css-computed]
+In fact, browsers resolve font size percentages to absolute pixel units before those values are inherited; it's called a "computed style".\index{computed style}[^css-computed]